FluxCapacitor2/easysearch/README.md

 You can now format the HTML template using `prettier -w .` or enable the recommended VS Code extension to format whenever you save.
 This will also install a Git hook that formats Go and Go template files before committing.

 For Go source files, instead of Prettier, use `go fmt`.
+You can format the whole source tree with `go fmt ./app/...`.

 ## Building and Running an Executable